Home Temperature Monitor App

 Step 1: Download the App

-Step 2: Check Current Room Temperature
+Step 2: Check Local Conditions

-Step 3: Compare Indoor vs Outdoor
+Step 3: Compare Indoor vs Outdoor Comfort

-Step 4: Monitor Different Rooms
+Step 4: Walk Through Different Rooms

 Step 5: Track Daily Patterns